CNAG-Biomedical-Informatics/pheno-ranker/docs/pxf.md

 		If issues arise, we recommend addressing them by either:

-        1. **Filtering** problematic variables using the config file
+        1. **Filtering out** problematic variables using the config file
         2. **Preprocessing** the `JSON` data, such as converting arrays into objects.

-        Any new issues specific to `BFF/PXF` will be addressed by our team as they arise.
+        Any _critical_ issues specific to `BFF/PXF` will be addressed by our team as they arise.

 === "Cohort mode"